benders5e/benders5e/earthbender.md

 *Cost: 2 chi*
 You raise a cloud of dust, causing the effects of the *Fog Cloud* spell.
 If you lose concentration, the cloud of dust settles.

+#### Solidify Lava
+*Prerequisite: Lavabending specialization*
+*Cost: 1 action*
+You harden an amount of lava weighing up to your bending capacity into volcanic rock, willing it to cool instead of waiting for this to happen naturally.
+The resulting volcanic rock can be earthbent like any other earth.

+#### Melting Earth
+*Prerequisite: Lavabending specialization*
+*Cost: 1 action*
+You melt an unoccupied 5 foot-square area of the ground within your range into lava, provided it is earth.
+Once the lava is produced, it slowly hardens due to the exposure to the air.
+This amount of time is determined the first time you use this ability in an encounter and is equal to 1d6 rounds (starting at the end of your turn).

 #### Quicksand
 *Cost: 3 chi*
 You turn a square area of the ground up to half your normal bending range on each side into quicksand for up to 1 minute.
 The entire area must be within your normal range.
 It is considered difficult terrain for the duration.